Bathyscaphe: Mode of operation

-To descend, a bathyscaphe floods air tanks with sea water, but unlike a submarine the water in the flooded tanks cannot be displaced with compressed air to ascend, because the water pressures at the depths for which the craft was designed to operate are too great.
+To descend, a bathyscaphe floods air tanks with sea water, but unlike a submarine, the bathyscaphe cannot displace the water in the flooded tanks with compressed air to ascend, because the water pressures at the depths in which the craft was designed to operate are too great.
 For example, the pressure at the bottom of the Challenger Deep is more than seven times that in a standard "H-type" compressed gas cylinder.
-Instead, ballast in the form of iron shot is released to ascend, the shot being lost to the ocean floor.
+Instead, ballast in the form of iron shot, which is well over seven times as dense as seawater, is released to allow ascent, the shot being lost to the ocean floor.
 The iron shot containers are in the form of one or more hoppers which are open at the bottom throughout the dive, the iron shot being held in place by an electromagnet at the neck.
-This is a fail-safe device as it requires no power to ascend; in fact, in the event of a power failure, shot runs out by gravity and ascent is automatic.
+This is a fail-safe device as the craft requires no power to ascend; in fact, in the event of a power failure, shot runs out by gravity and ascent is automatic.